 When districts choose to participate in DCI, an important partnership begins.
-Through the use of the District Continuous Improvement Framework, and collaboration with DESE, participating districts/buildings experience the following benefits of involvement.
+Through the use of the District Continuous Improvement Framework, and collaboration with DESE, participating districts experience the following benefits.

 - Districts engage in an in-depth implementation and evaluation of the DCI Practices leading to improved instruction and student learning.
-Teachers and administrators benefit from professional development (PD) activities that focus on policy, process, and instruction all research based and data driven.
-Students benefit not only from improved instruction, but also by learning how to be more active participants in their own learning (Developing Assessment Capable Learners) and learning about their own thinking and learning process and how best to approach any given learning situation (Metacognition). - Districts work closely with their CST to decide on the district focus, determine their plan of action, and discuss the most appropriate professional development activities for effective support.
-CSTs maintain ongoing communication and interaction with districts with the intent that DCI is truly a value-added partnership for districts. - Districts build internal capacity and expertise to support ongoing district/school-based coaching.
+Teachers and administrators benefit from Professional Development activities that focus on policy, process, and instruction all research based and data driven.
+In addition to the benefits of improved instruction, students learn how to be more active participants in their own learning (Developing Assessment Capable Learners).
+Through Metacognition, students learn about their own thinking and learning process and how best to approach any given learning situation. - Districts work closely with their CST to decide on the district focus, determine their plan of action, and discuss the most appropriate Professional Development activities for effective support.
+With the ongoing communication, interaction, and support from CSTs, DCI is truly a value-added partnership for districts. - Districts build internal capacity and expertise to support ongoing coaching.
 Coaching has proven to be essential for transferring new knowledge and skills into practice.
-Research has shown implementation with fidelity to dramatically improve with coaching (see pages 24-25 for a more detailed description).
+Research has shown implementation with fidelity to dramatically improve with coaching (see pages 25-26 for a more detailed description).
 When districts embed coaching into their ongoing professional learning, both the quality of teaching and results for students improve. - Districts have multiple opportunities to interact with other participating districts.
 Sharing lessons learned, strategies, and insights with their counterparts throughout the state is key to this initiative.
 Participating districts are organized into cadres and zones, through which there is time for both formal and informal district sharing.
-Lessons learned provide valuable strategies that are shared at regional and statewide collaborative meetings.
+Lessons learned provide valuable strategies that are shared at collaborative meetings.